 Novel approaches including probiotics, prebiotics, and fecal transplantation are all potential therapeutic options for abnormal bone conditions such as osteoporosis.
 In the search for treatment approaches, researchers could identify preferential probiotics that show beneficial effects in bone, and may also carry the studies under a more customized frame by exploring multiple factors and designing corresponding experiments.
-With excellent scientists who have rich multi-omics and clinical research experience, we will provide you with quality solutions on therapeutic approach development as well as safety assessments, and impact on microbiota-host interactions.
+We have extensive experience and can provide you with multi-omics solutions related to gut microbiota-bone axis research.

 Creative Proteomics dedicates to providing the highest level of service in gut microbiota research.
 We will offer the most suitable strategies according to your sample and research purpose.
 To find out more about the services we offer for gut microbiota and bone research, please feel free to contact us.

 1. Zaiss MM; et al. The gut-bone axis: how bacterial metabolites bridge the distance.
 The Journal of Clinical Investigation.
 2019, 129(8).

 *For Research Use Only.
 Not for use in diagnostic procedures.